ipld/specs/selectors/selector-syntax.md

 'two'_'strings'
 ```

-Technically, any character possible in the selector itself (likely unicode) is allowed in here.
-Also this means we cannot have two strings appearing next to eachother without a `_` separator between them.
-Currently this never happens since no selector accepts two strings in a row.

 #### Maps

 We need to be able to encode the keys for the `fields` selector.
 This is done using multiple string literals followed by nested contents.